cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **Event_SampleRate** – Sampling rate for the event.

-- **0/1 Event_IsExportable** – Defines whether the user can request the data to be exported.
+- **Event_IsExportable** – Defines whether the user can request the data to be exported.

 ### Office.OneNote.GetSharePointIdsForDocument